Lux-AI-Challenge/Lux-Design-S1/kits/cpp/README.md

 This is a known issue: https://github.com/Lux-AI-Challenge/Lux-Design-2021/issues/71

-Currently unresolved, as a result, we recommend using the kaggle-environments CLI tool to run matches instead
+Currently unresolved, as a result, we recommend using the kaggle-environments CLI tool to run matches instead.